Decision Maker: Audit Committee

 Is subject to call in?: No

-In reply to a series of Members’ questions, the Shared Anti-Fraud Manager commented as follows:
+In response to Members’ questions, the Shared Anti-Fraud Service Manager commented as follows: